magomimmo/modern-cljs/README.md

 A series of tutorials to guide you in creating and setting up [ClojureScript][1] (CLJS) projects.

+If you ask yourself why the series has been named `modern-cljs` even if the ClojureScript language is only a couple of years old, you're right.
+It just happens that I started this series while trying to port on ClojureScript few examples from the
+[Modern JavaScript: Develop and Design][34] book.
+It's correct title should have been `current-cljs`.
+Now it's too late to change it.

+## Required background

+This series requires some programming experience.
+I assume you already made your hands dirty with Clojure programming language, but you need not to be proficient with it or even with the underlying Java and JavaScript programming languages.

+If you don't know anything about Clojure (or Lisp), I strongly recommend to study it before to start reading this series.

+Even if the net is plenty of outstanding resources on Clojure programming language, you can't understimate the benefit of reading few books on Clojure and on other Lisp dialects:

+* [SICP - Structure and Interpretation of Computer Programs][27]: this is still the best book I have ever read about Computer Programming in my very long carrier, even if it uses the Scheme programming language (a Lisp dialect);
+* [On Lisp][28]: if you want to make your hands dirty with macros, this is the place to start from even if it uses CommonLisp (a well known Lisp dialect);
+* [Clojure Programming][29]: written by three of the most heroics clojureans,it contains everything you need to know about Clojure and its ecosystem;
+* [Programming Clojure][30]: written by another legendary clojurean, it represents the easiest path to approach Clojure;
+* [The Joy of Clojure][31]: the title speaks by itself.
+A must read
+* [ClojureScript Up and Running][32]: at the moment, it's the only available book on ClojureScript.
+Due to the youth of the ClojureScript language, the book is now a little bit outdated.
+It's so brief that you can read it in a very short time with some profit, specially if you want to integrate external JavaScript libraries in your code.
+* [**The Annotated Clojure Reference Manual** by Rich Hickey][33]: The most missed book on Clojure.
+Come on Rich, you know that is something you have to write.

+## Tooling

+More people asked me which operating system and editor/IDE are most appropriated for developing Clojure/ClojureScript code.
+I personally use Mac OS X and Ubuntu.
+On top of those I use Emacs with the standard stuff to be productive with Clojure programming.
+Because I'm aged, *nix and Emacs are the OS/Editor I know better.
+That said, in this series you're not going to find any suggestion about any OS or IDE/Editor.
+Use what ever tool fits better your habits.
+I have to much respect for people developing IDE/plugins for Clojure/CLojureScript to say that one is better than another.

 # Introduction

 This series of tutorials will guide you in creating, setting up and